DevExpress-Examples/asp-net-web-forms-grid-fit-exported-document-to-page/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3994/)**
 <!-- run online end -->

-This example illustrates how to use the XtraPrinting library to adjust width of an exported [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) to occupy a single page.
+This example illustrates how to use the XtraPrinting library to adjust the width of an exported [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) to occupy a single page.

 ![](exported-grid.png)

-To fit the grid to one document page follow the steps below:
+ Follow the steps below to fit the grid to one document page:

-1. Create a [PrintableComponentLinkBase](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrintingLinks.PrintableComponentLinkBase) object for for the grid component.
+1. Create a [PrintableComponentLinkBase](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrintingLinks.PrintableComponentLinkBase) object for the grid component.
 2. Set the [Document.AutoFitToPagesWidth](http://documentation.devexpress.com/#CoreLibraries/DevExpressXtraPrintingDocument_AutoFitToPagesWidthtopic) property to `1` to fit the grid to one page.
 3. Call the [ExportToPdf](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.LinkBase.ExportToPdf(System.IO.Stream)) method to export the document to a stream in PDF format.